Applying for permanent residence

 Step 4: The Immigration Office processes your application

-Are you a non-EU/EEA citizen and does your residence card expire during the processing period?
-Then you still need to apply for renewal of your stay.
+Do you not have the nationality of an EU country, Iceland, Liechtenstein, Norway or Switzerland?
+And does your residence card expire during the processing period?
+Then we advise you to still apply for renewal of your stay.

 Step 5: Application for residence card

-If the Immigration Office approves your application, you will be invited to apply for a new residence card, by appointment.
+If the Immigration Office or the city approves your application, you will be invited to apply for a new residence card, by appointment.

 How to make an appointment?